 The e-disadvantaged people are more likely to become victims of financial crime due to their technological inexperience.
 If they have outdated software or hardware due to lack of ability, funds, or access to sufficient services they are not protected by the industry or the government who have shifted the responsibility for security to the user without ensuring that industry advances have been inclusive and considered.

-Therefore, Congress resolves to campaign for a level of secure service for the edisadvantaged, to give protections that place the onus of access and security on service providers and government, not consumers.
+Therefore, Aegis calls on Congress to campaign for a level of secure service for the e-disadvantaged, to give protections that place the onus of access and security on service providers and government, not consumers.